jluna0413/CultivAREmergent/docs/test_plan.md

 1. All critical and high-priority test cases pass
 2. No blocking bugs remain
-3. Core functionality (authentication, plant management, strain management) works as expected
+3. Core functionality (authentication, plant management, cultivar management) works as expected
 4. The application is usable on desktop and mobile devices